Board: AQA | Option: 2J | Component: 2 (Depth Study) | Assessment focus: AO3 (historical interpretations)

-Read more, covering the conflict over slavery and western expansion that divided the United States and produced the bloodiest war in American history.
+America: A Nation Divided examines the sectional crisis, the Civil War, and Reconstruction, covering the conflict over slavery and western expansion that divided the United States and produced the bloodiest war in American history.
 Students trace the political breakdown of the 1850s, Lincoln’s presidency and military leadership, emancipation, and the contested legacy of Reconstruction — engaging with a historiographical tradition shaped by race, politics, and memory.
+As a Component 2 option, the assessment focus is on engaging with and evaluating historical interpretations.

 - The sectional crisis: slavery, westward expansion, and the Compromise of 1850